zpuckeridge/blog/content/blog/should-we-forgive-ourselves/index.md

 ## Well - the answer isn't as cut or dry as many may believe...

-It's incredibly important to remember that there is **NO **condemnation for those who are in Christ Jesus.
+It's incredibly important to remember that there is no condemnation for those who are in Christ Jesus.
 Paul, in Romans 8:1 makes it clear to us that:

 > ... there is no condemnation for those who belong to Christ Jesus.